top of page

 2. There is no “safe” level of alcohol for cancer risk.
 The WHO and The Lancet both confirm that even one drink a day raises cancer risk—especially for breast and gastrointestinal cancers.

 3. Our bodies are more vulnerable than we think.
-For those of us with pre-existing sensitivities?
-We’re the canaries in the coal mine.
-What’s happening to us quickly and visibly is likely happening to others more slowly—but just as surely.
+For those of us with pre-existing sensitivities, we’re the canaries in the coal mine.
+What’s happening to us quickly and visibly is likely occurring in others more slowly, but just as surely.

 So Why Aren't We Being Told the Full Story?

-And let’s be real—how often do you scan a drinks menu looking for the non-alcoholic option, only to find it buried in tiny print at the bottom?
+And let’s be real, how often do you scan a drinks menu looking for the non-alcoholic option, only to find it buried in tiny print at the bottom?
 That’s not an accident.
-We’ve normalised alcohol to the point where not drinking is the thing that requires explanation.
+We’ve normalized alcohol to the point where not drinking requires an explanation.

 So What Now?

-If you care about your health, your mood, your energy, your ability to function at your best—it’s time to rethink how alcohol fits into your life.
+If you care about your health, mood, energy, and ability to function at your best—it’s time to rethink how alcohol fits into your life.

 1. Want to age well?
 Ditch the daily wine.